Brummell's Inn

-Brummell's Inn is a historic inn and tavern located near Thomasville, Davidson County, North Carolina.
-It was originally constructed as a small log house in the late-18th / early-19th century.
-It was expanded about 1814 in a vernacular Late Georgian / Early Federal style, with later additions.
+Brummell's Inn is a historic inn and tavern near Thomasville, Davidson County, North Carolina.
+It was originally constructed as a small log house in the late 18th/early 19th century.
+It was expanded in about 1814 in a vernacular Late Georgian / Early Federal style, with later additions.
 The resultant building is two-stories and eight bays wide.
 Also on the property are a contributing smokehouse, barn, and cemetery.
 The stagecoach inn operated into the 1850s, after which it was used as a dwelling house.

 It was added to the National Register of Historic Places in 1980.